I’ve written a several pieces on James Bond over the years. I’ll keep adding to this if and when there are others.

 James Bond: From Page to Screen

-A long Empire feature detailing the significant differences between James Bond’s adventures on film and as originally written by Ian Fleming.
+A long Empire website feature detailing the significant differences between James Bond’s adventures on film and as originally written by Ian Fleming.

 James Bond’s Literary Afterlife